chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

     **W**:sub:`ᚠ` = { (1, "The"), (2, "cat"), (3, "meows") }. ∎

 Similar to the Character-level set representation of String, where the Character position is encoded into the first coordinate, the Word-level set representation of a String encodes the presence of Delimiters through its first coordinate.
 Once Word Length is defined in the next section, a notational shortcut similar to Character Index Notation defined in Definition 1.1.5 will be use this method of Sentence representation to simplify many of the upcoming proofs.

+There is a subtle assumption being made in the idea a Sentence can be reduced to a sequence of ordered Characters that deserves special mention, as this perhaps reasonable assumption necessarily requires a reorganization of how and where the semantic information of a Sentence lies.
+To see what is meant by this, consider the three sentences from Latin,

+- Puella canem videt.
+(Girl dog sees)
+- Canem puella videt.
+(Dog girl sees)
+- Videt puella canem.
+(Sees girl dog)

+In some respect, all three of these sentences could be considered the *same* sentence, as the order of the words is not the primary bearer of semantic information.
+While the order of words lends itself to the *voice* and *tone* of the sentence, the meaning of the sentence does not primarily emerge through word order.
+Similar cases exist in any natural language that uses declensions to modify the syntactic function of words.

+The current formal system treats this sentences in Latin as distinct Sentences.

 Length
 ^^^^^^